prof3ssorSt3v3/mad9011/docs/modules/week2/README.md

 We will be using Adobe Illustrator to create vector graphics, so let's familiarize ourselves with the software:

-Let's go over the first tutoral, [Get to know Illustrator](https://helpx.adobe.com/ca/illustrator/how-to/ai-basics-fundamentals.html)
+Let's go over the first tutoral: [Get to know Illustrator](https://helpx.adobe.com/ca/illustrator/how-to/ai-basics-fundamentals.html)

 - Illustrator workspace
 - Zoom and Pan